Arvid Söderblom

-Arvid Söderblom (born 19 August 1999) is a Swedish professional ice hockey goaltender for the Chicago Blackhawks of the National Hockey League (NHL).
+Arvid Söderblom (born 19 August 1999) is a Swedish professional ice hockey player who is a goaltender for the Chicago Blackhawks of the National Hockey League (NHL).
 He previously played in the Swedish Hockey League (SHL) for Frölunda HC and Skellefteå AIK.

 Playing career

 On 13 May 2021, Söderblom signed a two-year contract with the Chicago Blackhawks of the NHL.

 On 1 January 2022, Söderblom made his NHL debut in a game against the Nashville Predators.
 He allowed three goals on 18 shots in a 6–1 loss.
 On 2 January, he made his home debut in a game against the Calgary Flames.
 He allowed four goals on 41 shots in a 5–1 loss.

 Personal life

-Söderblom's younger brother, Elmer, is a professional ice hockey player for the Detroit Red Wings of the NHL.
+Söderblom's younger brother, Elmer, is a professional ice hockey player for the Pittsburgh Penguins of the NHL.